 - Does the child demonstrate cognitive, communication, sensory, fine motor, or gross motor difficulties that might interfere with steps of the potty training process?

-Tips to help with behaviors related to potty training:
+Let’s talk tips to help with behaviors related to potty training.

 - Think about the cause of the aggression or anxiety.